-This makes it vital to have controls in place to manage your restaurant's labor costs.
-Here are three changes you can make in your restaurant to control your labor costs and maximize your profitability this year, while keeping your staff’s needs in mind.
+Read on to learn the changes you can make in your restaurant to control your labor costs and maximize your restaurant’s profitability this year, while keeping your staff’s needs in mind.

 Restaurant Scheduling Template